alexge233/relearn/README.md

 There is a folder `examples` which I'm populating with examples, starting from your typical *gridworld* problem, and then moving on to a *blackjack* program.
+Currently there is a classical "Gridworld" example, with two versions:
+- an offline on-policy algorithm: `examples/gridworld_offline.cpp` built as `ex_gridworld_offline`
+- an online on-policy algorithm: `examples/gridworld_online.cpp` built as `ex_gridworld_online`

 ## Gridworld